smarty/changelog/local/international-street-api.md

 IMPROVEMENTS:

-- Moved rate-limit wireup closer to usage (only affects the SmartyStreets cloud installation).
+- Moved rate-limit wireup closer to usage (only affects the Smarty cloud installation).

 ## 1.3.11 - 2018-05-19